codenart/codenart.github.io/_posts/1-html/2017-07-27-html-6-text-formatters.md

 - `Semantic` formatters
 - `Non-semantic` formatters

-The `Semantic` formatters tell web browsers how the content should look like.
+The `semantic` formatters tell web browsers how the contents should look like.
-They also tell search engines (Google, Bing, etc...) about what the content is or how important the content is.
+They also tell search engines (Google, Bing, etc...) what the contents are, or how important the contents are.

-Here are common `Semantic` formatters:
+Here are common `semantic` formatters:

 `Sample code:`
 <script src="https://gist.github.com/codenart/0caa47c78c60f8d8c0551896a7524048.js">